chainx-org/ChainX/README.md

 - 3, ***No permission required, just trust the code.*** The BTC to Layer2 network uses BTC light nodes.
 The blockchain logic of fully trusting the code avoids the centralized fraud problem caused by the submission of data oracle to the distributed network under the chain.
 - 4, ***Distributed network communication with complete privacy.*** The [Signal protocol](https://en.wikipedia.org/wiki/Signal_Protocol) is used to complete the communication problem of the BTC taproot threshold signature.
 Solve the privacy communication problem of distributed network.
 Avoid the risks of data leakage, collusion or external attacks when threshold signatures appear

+### EVM system with BTC as native Gas
+#### The benefits of BTC as native Gas
+- The largest BTC ecology, which is convenient for BTC users to hold BTC and use Layer2.
+- BEVM's Sequencer can charge BTC fees to motivate BEVM Sequencer nodes.

+#### BTC is compatible with EVM system
+- BTC needs a Turing-complete smart contract platform to settle assets issued on BTC and BTC.
+- The EVM ecology occupies more than 90% of the smart contract ecology in the market, and the compatible EVM ecology can accommodate the most expensive on-chain developers and user communities.

+#### Technical realization
+- Adopt substrate frame
+- Precompiled system contracts, using BTC as gas
+- Porting EVM platform

 ### Taproot Threshold Signature
 Musig2 is a multi-signature protocol that only needs two rounds of communication to complete communication.
 It is a continuation and upgrade of Musig, and its practicability is greatly improved.
 This repo fully reproduces the multi-signature scheme proposed by [Musig2](https://eprint.iacr.org/2020/1261) Paper which the version is `20210706:150749`.At the same time, we implemented versions for secp256k1 and sr25519, respectively, so that we can use the Musig2 protocol in BTC  and Polka.